hotmeshio/samples-javascript/README.md

 # samples-javascript

-This repo demonstrates the use of HotMesh in a JavaScript environment.The examples are structured to run like unit tests, so as to reveal the full lifecycle of a HotMesh transactional workflow, including: import, design, deploy, activate, execute, shutdown, etc.
+This repo demonstrates the use of HotMesh in a JavaScript and TypeScript environment.
+The examples are structured to run like unit tests, so as to reveal the full lifecycle of a HotMesh transactional workflow, including: import, design, deploy, activate, execute, shutdown, etc.

 If you'd like to know more about *HotMesh* in general, refer to the section on Distributed Orchestration.
 If you're a Temporal developer, already versed in durable workflow concepts, the *Durable* module might be easiest to adopt, given its adherence to Temporal's TypeScript SDK.
 And if you're interested in hybrid transactional/analytical (HTAP) solutions, refer to *Pluck*.

 ## Table of Contents

 1. [HotMesh](#hotmesh)
    - [Distributed Orchestration](#distributed-orchestration)
    - [Control Without a Controller](#control-without-a-controller)